kiboschool/course-programming-2/src/lessons/classes-and-objects/creating-a-class.md

 ## Making your own class

-In addition to using built-in classes like strings and lists, you can create your own classes.
+If you want to define a new type of object, that isn't a list, dictionary, or anything built-in, you can create your own.

 Let's say we are writing a program that draws points on the screen.
 To represent where to draw each point, we need to have the x coordinate and the y coordinate.
 The x coordinate will be the number of pixels from the left side of the screen, and the y coordinate will be the number of pixels from the bottom of the screen.